4Subsea/drio-python/docs/user_guide/index.rst

 Metadata entries are organized using ``namespace`` and ``key``.
 A ``namespace`` can be thought of as a table and ``key`` is the row index.
-Then a row can have any number of arbitrary number of columns.
-(Note that rows in a table do not have to share the columns!).
+Then a row can have any number of arbitrary number of columns (Note that rows in a table do not have to share the columns).
 This resembles "table storage" paradigm for those who are familiar with that.

 Thus, a ``namespace`` and ``key`` combination uniquely defines a metadata